Avi-014/Algorithm_Visualizer/README.md

 Algorithm VisualiZer prioritizes user privacy and security.
 Here are the measures in place to protect user data:

-**Secure Storage**: User data, including passwords, is securely stored in a MySQL database using NVARCHAR for enhanced password protection.
+**Secure Storage**: User data, including passwords, is securely stored in a Firebase database with enhanced password protection.
 Encryption: The app implements encryption techniques to protect sensitive user information during storage and transmission.
 User Authentication: Algorithm VisualiZer includes user authentication mechanisms to ensure that only authorized individuals can access certain features or data.
 Secure Network Communication: All data transmitted between the app and the server, including chatbot interactions, is encrypted using secure protocols, such as HTTPS.